FreeZmaR/go-project-layout/readme.md

 - [Config Layer](config/readme.md)

 For the root directory, I would like to use files that are responsible for the service and help to use this service.
-In my example, I use `Makefile` and `docker-compose.yml` files.
-Usually you want to open root directory and use something quickly.
+In my example, I use `Makefile` and `docker-compose.yml` files, due to their opening and quick access speed.
 Also in the golang service you can use `go.mod` and `go.sum` files.

 ## Project Example

-In this project, I show you how to use the project structure and how to use DI in Golang.
+I show how to use the project structure and how to use DI in Golang.
 For example, I use a simple payment service that have two applications: `inbox` and `outbox`.

-The `inbox` application responsible for handling requests for creating *payment transaction* from the user, and the `outbox` application responsible for handling requests for showing *payment transaction* from the user.
+The `inbox` application responsible for handling requests on creating *payment transaction* from the user, and the `outbox` application responsible for handling requests for showing *payment transaction* from the user.

 For this example, I use the `http` server, to show how you can use versioning and why you should use `uber.fx`.

 P.S.
-I'm not describe the application logic in details, I only try to show the structure of the application and how to use DI in Golang.
-Sometimes you can see not optimized code or solutions, because the goal was to show project structure.
+I don't describe the application logic in detail, I only try to show the structure of the application and how to use DI in Golang.
+Occasionally optimized code will not be seen, because the goal was to show project structure.